Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ## Overview

 Components are the visual, re-usable, building blocks to design web pages in XM Cloud.
 You can think of creating a component like creating a ‘stamp’ that you can use throughout a webpage.
 In this tutorial, you will build the first component in your project.
 We will use the XM Cloud Components builder, exploring the no-code approach to building components.
-No-code components, sometimes referred to as Front-End as a Service (FEaaS) components, are built using XM Cloud's user interface, allowing non-technical folks to manage layout elements of their site.
+No-code components, sometimes referred to as Front-End as a Service (FEaaS) components, are built using XM Cloud's user interface, allowing non-technical team members to help with the site management.

 <Alert status="info">
    <AlertIcon />